Daily positive affirmations

 Put your affirmations on note cards, write them down on your phone, or leave them in plain sight, maybe in your bathroom.
 Whatever you do make sure you can see them and remember to say them often.

-Affirmations and visualization
+Daily positive affirmations and visualization

 Visualization is not directly tied to affirmations (you visualize, not affirm); however, visualization is another fantastic mind tool —along with meditation— to manifest your desires so I have included it in this post.